lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 transmission on the LPWAN network.
 The SCHC C/D recomputes the original payload length value.
 The TV is not set, the MO is set to "ignore" and the CDA is "compute-IPv6-length".

-If the payload is small, the TV can be set to 0x0000, the MO set to "MSB (16-s)" and the CDA to "LSB (s)".
+If the payload length needs to be sent, the TV can be set to 0x0000, the MO set to "MSB (16-s)" and the CDA to "LSB (s)".
 The 's' parameter depends on the maximum packet length.

 On other cases, the payload length field must be sent and the CDA is replaced by "value-sent".